jet2jet/dts-pack/README.md

 All options passed to the constructor of `DtsPackPlugin` are the same name to the command-line parameters.
 In addition, if `entry` and `moduleName` are the same to the webpack configuration (`entry` value and the key name of `entry` object respectively), they can also be omitted.
 Other options below can be collected from webpack configuration if not specified:

 - `outDir`: collected from `output.path`
+- `project`: search `tsconfig.json` from the directory containing `entry` file
+  - If specified `project` is but not an absolute path, and does not start with `./` or `../`, the file of `project` will be searched with the same process of the above search process of `tsconfig.json`.
 - `rootName`: collected from `output.library`

 The additional options below can also be used for the plugin (all options are optional).